peanudge/TrackableLabwareManagement/LabwareManagement.Domain/Labwares/entity_design_guide.md

 Such an ID can be generated using **the current time and some information about the computer, where it is produced.**

 When using GUIDs, we can generate identities for objects before touching any infrastructure! and therefore create references to an object that only exist in memory.

+## Shall try to encapsulate as much as we can

+Keep our internals safe and preferably invisible to outside world.